NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 import org.apache.spark.sql.functions._

 object ${NAME} extends SparkOp with DeclaredSchema {
-  //This is how you`ll access this database on the future, in Metabase or Databricks
+  //This is how you`ll access this database in the future, in Bigquery or Databricks
   //It must be on the form prefix-you-want-name-of-your-dataset override val name = "dataset/name-of-your-dataset"